MoniVuco/hello-world/readme.txt

 \f0\fs24 \cf0 Hello World,\
 \
-This is my first git file to add to my first repository.}
+This is my first git file to add to my first repository.
+This is the second line of text}
+\This is the second line of text